FROM SEQUENCE 4, November 2002, and subsequently collected in Surviving the Twenty-First Century (Serving House Books).

-(N.B.: A story from a golden age, before cellphones became more ubiquitous than eyeglasses, and phone booths an endangered species.)
+(N.B.: A story from a golden age, before cellphones became more ubiquitous than eyeglasses, and phone booths an endangered, if not extinct species.)

 It was a warm, sunny day, so during my lunch break I went to the public garden attached to the United Nations.
 I found an empty bench and began to revise one of my essays.
 As I was working two American tourists, a young couple, came and sat down on the bench.
 The woman pulled out her cellular telephone, called some firm and began discussing a delivery she wanted.
 Her talking made it hard for me to concentrate, but I did not feel I could protest.
 It wasn’t my bench.
 The woman was just having a conversation (though for some reason one person talking on a telephone is more distracting than two people engaged in conversation face to face).
 I was annoyed that this woman seemed completely unconcerned that she might be disturbing me.